 Prices: The Group is exposed to the risk of fluctuations in prevailing market prices.
-Commodity price risk management is supervised by the Group's supply and trading department.
-Non-commodity price risk management is carried out by the Group's finance department under policies approved by the Group's board of directors.
-Group finance identifies and evaluates financial risks in close co-operation with the Group's operating units.
+Commodity price risk management is supervised by the Supply and Trading Department.
+Non-commodity price risk management is carried out by the Finance Department under policies approved by the board of directors.
+Group Finance identifies and evaluates financial risks in close co-operation with the Group's operating units.

 Continuous crude oil supplies: The Group procures crude oil from a number of suppliers, including national oil companies and international traders primarily in, but not limited to, the Middle East, North Africa and Black Sea region.
-The process of sourcing of crude oil is coordinated by the Group's supply and trading department in line with production plans.
-Following the developments in Ukraine, and the imposition of economic sanctions against the Russian Federation, the Group has successfully substituted its crude oil and intermediary feedstock supply originating from the Russian Federation with equivalent quantities and grades from other sources.
+The process of sourcing of crude oil is coordinated by the Supply and Trading department in line with production plans.
+Following the developments in Ukraine, and the imposition of economic sanctions against the Russian Federation, the Group has successfully substituted its crude oil and intermediary feedstock supply originating from the Russian Federation with equivalent quantities and grades from other sources since March 2022.
+Further, provided that the Group has only limited sourcing of crude oil through Red Sea, the recent events in the Middle East have not had to date any significant impact on the ability of the Group to source crude oil or supply refined products to its customers in the region.
+Nevertheless, Group's Management continuously monitors the situation and assesses the potential impact on its operation.
 The Group's three coastal refineries' location, the flexibility provided by the configuration and technology of each refinery provide access to a wide range of feedstock sourcing opportunities, which enables the Group to respond to supply shortages of certain crude grades without materially affecting its operations and financial performance.

 Financing of operations: The key priorities of the Group are the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and the liquidity risk management for its operational needs.
-The vast majority of the Group's borrowings are committed credit facilities with financial institutions and debt capital markets.
-As of 31 December 2022, approximately 81% of total debt (about 80% as at 31 December 2021), is financed by committed credit lines while the remaining debt is being financed by short term revolving credit facilities (bilateral lines).
+The vast majority of the Group's borrowings are committed credit facilities with financial institutions and debt capital markets